tuub/pdf-processing/README.md

-# PDF-Processing
+## PDF-Processing
 PDF-Processing is a web interface for the callas pdfaPilot CLI.
-It is for the time being implemented only for test purposes.
+It allows a logged in user to upload a PDF file, perform validation and conversion of and to PDF/A and to download a converted file.

+The current version presupposes a shibboleth login configuration in the Apache server.

+For a version supporting LDAP see the tag 1.0_ldap.

-## Prerequisits
+### Prerequisits

 * PHP 7
 * Apache 2